Why Toddlers Scream And Ways To Stop

 1. Satisfying curiosity: Some toddlers may scream only to test the reaction it elicits.
 It may more commonly occur when parents or other known caregivers are around since the toddler would feel safer to experiment when with familiar people.

-1. Screaming for fun: If screaming is not due to a motivation of eliciting response or gaining an object, it is most likely indicative of toddler screaming only to have fun.
+1. Screaming for fun: If screaming is not due to a motivation of eliciting a response or gaining an object, it is most likely indicative of a toddler screaming only to have fun.
 This may be more common when the toddler was denied something in the past and managed to attain it by repeatedly screaming at a caregiver.

 Image: IStock